 Let’s face it, price is a big factor for most people – so we’ll open up with some numbers.

-If you go for a rolling monthly plan with Surfshark, you’ll be paying the same as ExpressVPN, $12.95.
-Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
-The real bargains start when you commit for a year – taking the free 12 months that comes with that plan into account, the monthly price is dropped to just $2.49 a month.
+With Surfshark, if you go for a rolling monthly plan you’ll be paying the same as ExpressVPN, $12.95.
+Commit for a year and you’ll start saving, though, as the price drops to just $3.99.
+The real bargains start when you commit for two years, with the price dropping to just $2.49 a month.
+What's more, Surfshark also often offers plans with free time included, which drops the effective monthly price even further.

 ExpressVPN vs Surfshark: Which is faster?